elimbaum/elimbaum.github.io/_posts/2019-05-04-digital-synth.md

 ![proper calibration](/assets/img/tocar/cal_perfect.png)
 *Properly calibrated.*

 Of course, noise was always going to be a problem at greater distances, but I was mostly concerned with the near-range sensing.
+A moving average also helped to clean up the signals before converting them into MIDI notes.

-Once I moved on from one sense plate, I ran into some odd coupling issues.
+Once I moved on from a single sense plate, I ran into some odd coupling issues.
 Since the signals at play here are so small, the plate wiring itself becomes a part of the capacitor network.
 I observed behavior where touching one plate would induce signals in adjacent plates (or rather, plates whose wires were touching).
 To solve this problem, I just had to use shielded cable; the easiest such cable at hand was RCA video cable (the red-yellow-white TV inputs of yesteryear).
 Then, the only real leakage was at the PCB itself, and between adjacent plates.
 That interference was minimal enough to not cause problems.

 ![inside of RCA cable](/assets/img/tocar/rca_cable.jpg){: width="50%"}
 *Inside of an RCA cable: signal passed through center, and shield was grounded*